 I don’t think it’s fully 100% possible to prevent this from happening, as with any security once it’s in place somebody will attempt to find a way around the precautions.
 Think along the lines of, if you put a wire fence around your home to block access, a determined trespasser will next visit with wire cutters in hand; build a brick wall and they’ll come equipped with a ladder.

-What can be done though is to reduce the chances of being hacked, make it harder for the hacker to gain access and get them to move on to try their luck elsewhere.
+What can be done though is to reduce the chances of being hacked, is to make it harder for the hacker to gain access and get them to move on to try their luck elsewhere.

 For Content Managed Systems such as WordPress & Joomla! keep the core code, plugins and modules current.
 Out-of-date code in plugins can leave a wide-open back door to your website for hackers to exploit.
 Plugins that haven’t been maintained by their developers to fix know issues are a security issue.
-So, if your favourite plugin hasn’t been maintained for a good while and appears abandoned it may be time to look for a replacement.
+So, if your favourite plugin hasn’t been maintained for a good while and appears abandoned, it may be time to look for a replacement.

 Our WordPress Priority Maintenance packages have options to have security software installed that monitors the plugins and warning if there are any known vulnerabilities or if the plugin hasn’t been abandoned.